-Dalton, who has been working with senior Dylan Shanaberger, worked with Dr. Mark Lennon, associate professor in Cal U’s Department of Business and Economics.
+Dalton, who has been working with senior Dylan Shanaberger, worked with Dr. Mark Lennon, associate professor in Cal U’s Department of Business, Economics and Enterprise Sciences.
 He entered the competition last fall and went through two rounds of screening to test his knowledge of the business structure, future plans, and business viability to reach the final round of five.

 “This experience has taught me so much within the business and tech world that you simply cannot learn in a classroom,” Dalton said.
 “I’ve learned the importance of relationships, partnerships, hard research, and more.